 If you are not careful, you can develop certain deficiencies in vitamin D, calcium, omega-3 fatty acids, and zinc.

-These deficiencies can affect your body in a variety of ways, which can weak immune systems, increase risk of developing fractures, high blood pressure, rash or fatigue.
+These deficiencies can affect your body in a variety of ways, which can weaken immune systems, increase risk of developing fractures, high blood pressure, rash or fatigue.

 Quick Plant-based weight loss diet

 “Vegetables are not only a source of nutritious food but also a food group that is much lower in calories,” said Chef AJ.

 Vegetables such as cabbage, spinach, and lettuce are especially beneficial:

 A combination of dark green leaves can shut down your appetite and help fight cravings for unhealthy foods.
 That’s why Chef AJ recommends that you make 50 percent of your starchy vegetarian diet.